hirosystems/docs/docs/platform/create-chainhook.md

 # Create Chainhook

-Chainhook is a powerful feature that enables you to automatically trigger an action based upon a predicate event occurring.
+Chainhook enables you to automatically trigger an action based upon an event occurring in Stacks, Bitcoin, and others.
 To learn more about Chainhook, refer to [Chainhook overview documentation](https://docs.hiro.so/chainhook/overview).

 This guide helps you create a Chainhook using the [Hiro Platform](https://platform.hiro.so/).